esciencecenter-digital-skills/research-software-support/modules/citation/index.md

 category: Publishing & Citing
 order: 33
 author: eScience Center
-dabstract: Learn how and when to cite research software and make your software citable and why it is important.
+abstract: Learn how and when to cite research software and make your software citable and why it is important.
 thumbnail: "thumbnail-citation.jpg"
 visibility: visible
 ---